tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/GraphTensor.md

 </tr>
 </table>

 <!-- Tabular view -->

  <table class="responsive fixed orange">
 <colgroup><col width="214px"><col></colgroup>
 <tr><th colspan="2">Returns</th></tr>
 <tr class="alt">
 <td colspan="2">
-A `GraphTensor` with the same graph topology as the input and a subset of its features.
+A <code>GraphTensor</code> with the same graph topology as the input and a subset of its features.
 Each feature of the input either was named as a feature to be removed or is still present in the output.
 </td>